Letter of Intent

 Students must take a minimum of four courses for full funding.
 If a student is enrolled in only two courses then he or she do not qualify for living allowance, but tuition and books may still be covered.

-All students receiving funding must be registered as members of the Hagwilget Village.
+All students receiving funding must be registered as members of Hagwilget.

 The post secondary institution must be fully recognized and accredited.

 Education cheques are deposited monthly on the first day of each month.
 Cheques are based on attendance, number of dependants, marital status and rental locations.
 The Education Department deals with the Royal Bank, students without a Royal Bank account will receive cheques in the mail.
 Bank transfers to other institutions will be done through the mail.
 Any changes to accounts or institutions must be forwarded to the Education Department.
 Cheques will be issued to the student only.